Daily Flight Stories

 The planes were large and inspired confidence among passengers about the safety record of the airline.
 Even the shape of the fuselage, which brought to mind small scale rail carriages, played on the passenger’s perceptions of the new opportunities available.
 Flying from place to place rather than traveling by ship and car was becoming common.
 Businessmen relied on Imperial Airways to connect themselves with far flung enterprises, to make deals and acquire products, buy raw materials and components for their own ventures.
 A face to face meeting was possible after only a short flight.

-And thus, in 1933, when Imperial Airways took off from England on that fateful day, a mix of passengers was on board, including regular travelers.
+And thus, in 1933, when Imperial Airways took off on that fateful day, a mix of passengers was on board, including regular travelers.
 Security was the least of anyone’ concerns — gate checks, baggage inspections, prohibitions against smoking and against carrying on weapons, precautions against hijacking — all these things were far ahead in the future.

 Analyzing the Crash